armory/docs-cdaas/content/en/get-started/deploy-your-app.md

 ## Create a deployment config file

-First create two manifests for the staging and prod namespaces.
-These are where you'll deploy your app and also showcases the ability to deploy manifests to specific targets.
+To illustrate deploying to different targets, you deploy to two namespaces in the same cluster.
+In production, you would deploy to different clusters.

+First, create two manifests, one for staging (`namespace-staging.yaml`) and the other for prod (`namespace-prod.yaml`).
 Save these to the `manifests` directory.

 {{< cardpane >}}